Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 22 - Next word predictor.
 The model takes a row of words converts them into digital coordinates then adds a time-stamp to locate words order.
 In the end, it predicts which word makes the most sense to come next in a sentence.
 Weak point :
   It is not fully finished, it needs a blinder for the next words as now the model unintentionally cheats by looking at the next word.

+*Day 23 - Blinder.
+It doesnt let the model cheat as it was doing in the previous code.
+Weak point :
+  It misunderstands sometimes if the sentence meaning is at the end.